jeromeetienne/learningthreejs.com-backup/source/_posts/2011-12-17-boilerplate-for-three-js.markdown

 * This project is real early

 ## What about the future ?
-* announce a builder for later
+* later, it may be cool to have a builder
+  * possible to make it client only.
   * [jszip](http://jszip.stuartk.co.uk/)
   * [shorttag.js](https://github.com/jeromeetienne/shorttag.js)
 * cleaner output

 * how to get it ?

 * [Boilerplate for Three.js](https://github.com/jeromeetienne/3bp)
 * [demo](http://jeromeetienne.github.com/3bp)